White Shadows in the South Seas

 White Shadows in the South Seas is a 1928 American synchronized sound romantic adventure film directed by W.S.
 Van Dyke and starring Monte Blue and Raquel Torres.
-It was produced by Cosmopolitan Productions in association with MGM and distributed by MGM.
+It was produced by Cosmopolitan Productions in association with Metro-Goldwyn-Mayer, who distributed the film.
 While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the sound-on-film Western Electric Sound System process.
 Loosely based on the travel book of the same name by Frederick O'Brien, this film is important historically for being the first sound MGM film to be released with a pre-recorded soundtrack.
 Clyde De Vinna won an Academy Award for Best Cinematography.